SergeyMi37/Using-ZPM-for-Node.js-1/README.md

 I propagated the idea forward to do the same also for modules in Node.js.
 The case is based on my example of [IRIS Native API for Node.js](https://community.intersystems.com/post/websocket-client-js-iris-native-api-docker-micro-server)

+__UPDATE__
+- All additional __required__ Node.js components can now be installed at runtime.
+  Only _intersystems-iris-native_ module is pre-installed during Docker build.
+- When Node.js is launched its Process id is displayed for debugging purpose.

-With Node.js you face the challenge to install additional __required__ components that need to be
+~~With Node.js you face the challenge to install additional __required__ components that need to be
-installed with sufficient privileges using __npm__.
-This step and adjusting access rights are covered in Dockerfile.
+installed with sufficient privileges using __npm__.~~ This step and adjusting access rights are covered in Dockerfile.
 But all your .js modules are handled by ZPM.